 About

-American-born James Ley is a graduate of the Opera Studies programme at New York’s prestigious Juilliard School, and a finalist of the 2022 Operalia Competition.
-He has been praised for his ‘pure tone and innocent expressiveness’ (operawire.com) and for his ‘lovely legato line and silvery tenor’ (seenandheard-international.com).
+James Ley is an American-born tenor and graduate of the Juilliard School’s Opera Studies programme.
+A finalist in the 2022 Operalia Competition, he has been praised for his “pure tone and innocent expressiveness” and “lovely legato line and silvery tenor.”

 Reviews